PERSUE-Lab-ASU/cse467/about.md

 You will complete the project in multiple milestones, and each milestone will be graded *independently* of the other parts.
 ### Written Proposal (5 pts)
-Submit a short (2-page max) research proposal.
+Submit a short (3-page max) research proposal.
 At a minimum, it must contain the following sections:
 - Project title, names of the team members
-- Introduction: Problem statement and motivation, Research questions and/or hypotheses, and expected contribution.
-- Literature review: Review at least five papers on the topic of this research.
-Briefly explain what these papers have done, and what gap exists that your research will fill.
-- Brief research method: How will you conduct your research?
-Will you prototype/implement a system/software?
-If so, explain what technology/resources you will use, and how you will evaluate the implemented system.
-Will you collect any quantitative or qualitative data?
-How will you collect and analyze that data?
-Will there be human-subject studies?
-What will be the study protocol?
-How will you recruit participants?
-- Collaboration plan: How often will the team meet?
-How will you communicate?
-How do you expect to divide up the work?
+- A short description (~half page) of the research (basically summarizing the paper)
+- Any other planned enhancements to the original paper (for bonus points, see below).
+- Collaboration plan and timeline: How will the workload be distributed?
+Which team member(s) will work on what part?
+An estimated timeline of when different parts will be completed.
 ### Proposal presentation and Q&A (5 pts)

 ### Intermediate project report (10 pts)
-Provide a progress report (max 4 pages) with intermediate results. <ins>The report must show the completion of at least 30% of what you had proposed to do</ins>.
+Provide a progress report with intermediate results. <ins>The report must show the completion of at least 30% of what you had proposed to do</ins>.
 Report components:
-- Introduction: same content as before, but expanded (at least one page).
-- Literature review: expand as needed.
-- Methodology: detailed research methods, including data collection (what specifically will you collect) and analysis approach (how will you analyze them to answer the RQs or test your hypotheses).
-- Findings: partial results if available.
+- Introduction: an introduction of the problem that you are working on.
+- Enhancement methods: if you are working toward bonus points, explain the methodology you are following to do the additional steps.
+Using prior research, motivate the necessity or usefulness of the additional analysis, justify why the methodology you selected is the best way to do that.
+- Methods: what parts of the planned research you have completed so far?
+How did you do it?
+Did you exactly follow the original paper?
+If not, why? (the reason can be either something is infeasible
+- Results: present results that you have obtained so.
+Do they align with the original paper?
+If not, why?
 - Next steps: Explain unresolved issues and challenges, and how you will resolve them.
 Provide a timeline to complete the remaining tasks and write the project report.
 How will you distribute the workload among the team members?

-**Evaluation criteria**:  30% complete?
-Methodological rigor.

 ### Report presentation and Q&A (5 pts)

 ### Final report (15 pts)
-Extend the status report with all results, discuss, interpret, contextualize the results and draw conclusions from them.
+Extend the status report with all results, discuss, interpret, contextualize the results and draw conclusions from them (max 10 pages).
-Minimum components:
-- Introduction: expand and revise as needed
-- Literature review: expand and revise as needed
-- Methodology: complete methodological details
-- Findings: all results
-- Discussion and conclusions: interpret and contextualize the results in light of prior research.

-**Evaluation criteria**: Findings, discussion, conclusions, and writing and presentation quality of the report.

 *Note*: references do not count toward the page limit.

 ### Report presentation and Q&A (5 pts)